 As a teacher myself I place a lot of importance in quality instruction and I couldn't be happier with Peabody!
 I've had the opportunity to meet with various teachers support staff and the principal and all of them work hard to provide individualized help for every student.
 Class sizes are small.
 Teachers are excellent.
 And I think there's a lot of technology integration.
 My child has made tremendous growth this year all thanks to the teachers at Peabody.

 Peabody Elementary School is a public elementary school in Centennial.
-393 students go to Peabody Elementary School and identify mostly as White, non-Hispanic; Multiracial; and Asian.
-23% of the 393 students here have subsidized lunches.
+393 children attend Peabody Elementary School and identify primarily as White, non-Hispanic; Multiracial; and Asian.
+23% of the 393 students here get reduced lunch prices.
 The student to teacher ratio at Peabody Elementary School is 16:1.
 Sandburg Elementary School is one of the nearest elementary schools.